cloudify-examples/example-use-cases/azure_case/httpd/README.md

 ### Installation

-Resources created in Prerequesites subsection are fetched using capabilities mechnism.
+Resources created in Prerequesites subsection are fetched using capabilities mechanism.
 To provision HTTPD:

 ``cfy install VNFM-HTTPD-Prov-Azure-vm.yaml -b VNFM-HTTPD-Prov-Azure-vm``